Chrisrobeck/docs/recipes/data-pills-and-mapping.md

 ---

 # Data pills
 Data pills are output data from a trigger or an action step.
-They are variables that you can use in mapping business logic into recipe steps. e.g. to create an Zendesk organization from a Salesforce account you will assign data pills from Salesforce account to the Zendesk organization action input fields.
+They are variables that you can use in mapping business logic into recipe steps. e.g. to create a Zendesk organization from a Salesforce account you will assign data pills from Salesforce account to the Zendesk organization action input fields.

 Data pills are contained within datatrees, within the **App Data** section.
-At an recipe step, the **App Data** section contains the output from the trigger and every action preceeding this step.
+At a recipe step, the **App Data** section contains the output from the trigger and every action preceeding this step.

 ![Datatree](/assets/images/recipes/data-pills/datatree-example.png)
 *Datatree within a recipe step*